 - 1. All new studies have to be reviewed by the R&D Committee. - 2.
-HSO will notify the VA Research Office when IRB-03 approval has been granted.
-VA R&D review occurs after IRB approval has been issued. - 3.
-VA investigators may contact the VA Research Office with questions. - 4.
+As soon as Nadine Miller knows that a study has been approved/close to approval by IRB-03, she will notify Mark Yorek and let them know they need to review for the committee.
+Once they have provided me with the review, Nadine will place it on the R&D Agenda and it is copied along with the IRB-03 minutes for the Agenda. - 3.
+VA investigators may contact Nadine Miller at VA ext.
+633595 or Nadine-Miller@uiowa.edu with questions. - 4.
 Approval occurs once the R&D Committee has voted for approval.
-The VA Research Office will add the approval letter to HAWKIRB and upload the approval date.
+Nadine Miller will add the approval letter to HAWKIRB and upload the approval date.